mamadaliev/spring-boot-react-keycloak/README.md

 # keycloak-spring-boot-demo

 ## Step 1.
 Install keycloak
-To install the Keycloak as a service with docker, execute the following line in your terminal:
+To install the Keycloak as a service with docker, execute the following command in your terminal:
 ```
 docker run -p 7070:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin jboss/keycloak
 ```